sculptor232/memberly/README.md

 ## Introduction

-- Unique purchase link for your products.
+- Unique purchase link for your subscriptions.
 - Support for Alipay and Paypal.
 - Email notification and order-query system
 - Built-in customer management system